Traditional Homemade Spanakopita (Easy From Scratch Greek Spinach Pie)

 • For a 10-12 inch pan I find this dough amount just perfect.
 It could even work well for a 9 inch pan too although your phyllo layers might be a bit thicker.
 If you want to make a large pan of this spanakopita round or rectangular or a large sheetpan of it I recommend doubling the dough and filling recipe.

 • The reason I separate the dough discs into 5 and 3 layers is because I always need extra layers on the bottom to hold the filling without it getting soggy.
 You can switch it up and do half and half if you prefer that.
-But I would not go less that 4 sheets on the bottom cause no one likes a soggy spanakopita.
+But I would not go less that 3-4 sheets sheets of phyllo on the bottom cause no one likes a soggy spanakopita or one that falls apart because the bottom can’t hold the filling.

 Traditional Homemade Spanakopita